jianxiang-zhou/recurrent_spiking_neural_network/README.md

-# recurrent_spiking_neural_network
+# Recurrent Spiking Neural Network
-## A recurrent spiking neural network model trained with 3 factor rules to learn sensorimotor associations
+**A recurrent spiking neural network model trained with 3 factor rules to learn sensorimotor associations**

 The RSNN model is composed of 200 leaky integrate-and-fire (LIF) neurons, each having 20 input and 20 output excitatory synapses with other LIF neurons.
 The dynamics of neuron $i$ is modeled as